 Nino received various awards.
-The most important were the Second Prize, Press Prize and Audience Award at the International Franz Liszt Piano Competition 2008.
-She received the prestigious Borletti-Buitoni Trust Award 2010.
+The most important was the Second Prize, Press Prize, and Audience Award at the International Franz Liszt Piano Competition 2008.
+She received the prestigious Borletti-Buitoni Trust Award in 2010.

 Nino has given various recitals all over the world, among those in Hannover (PRO MUSICA Preisträger am Klavier-Zyklus), Bayreuth, the Concertgebouw Amsterdam, with Jean-Yves Thibaudet at the Spoleto Festival, Lucerne Piano Festival, Bunka-kaikan Hall Tokyo, Kuhmo Festival (Finland) and at the Festival Piano aux Jacobins (Toulouse).